 - Canadian Administrative Law

 You can only move on to working on the provincial Bar Admissions Course once you pass this exam and then choose the Canadian province you wish to work and live in.

 Why Pursue LLM in Canada?

 Canada is fast emerging as a favourite study destination amongst international students planning to pursue higher education abroad.
 It constantly ranks among the top countries in the world for education, as well as known for its cultural acceptance.
 When going for a master’s degree in Law, you must definitely consider Canada.
-Here are some of the major reasons why many international consider prefer pursuing LLM in Canada:
+Here are some of the major reasons why many internationals consider prefer pursuing LLM in Canada:

 - Pursuing a Law degree abroad opens up newer dimensions to students’ careers as they become acquainted with the laws of two countries.
 This equips them to work as legal representatives for MNCs on a higher level.